List of The Adventures of the Galaxy Rangers characters: Darkstar

-Her major ability is to be able to generate a field of darkness via a series of energy globules that emit from her eyes and surround the target, effectively blinding them for a short periods of time.
-Her powers, enhanced by the Wolf Den incident, now enable her to produce permanent blindness in her targets, if she so desires.
+Darkstar is able to generate a field of darkness via a series of energy globules that emit from her eyes and surround the target, effectively blinding them for a short periods of time.
+Her powers, enhanced by the Wolf Den incident, allow her to induce permanent blindness in her targets.
 She also heals faster than a normal human, and has enhanced reflexes and combat training that enable her to be an effective close combat soldier.
-Stingray's lover, although Goose once had a crush on her.

 Gravestone

 Gravestone is designed to be the ultimate gladiatorial combat warrior.
 He has highly enhanced strength, thickened skin, and bulked muscle, to enable him to withstand most forms of hand-to-hand combat.
-Furthermore, Gravestone's chief genetic ability is be able to transform his skin into a hard, granite-like rock, enabling him to pound anything—even buildings—into rubble, and rendering him invulnerable to many forms of conventional attack.
+Gravestone can transform his skin into a hard, granite-like rock, granting him enhanced strength and durability.

-As a result of his exposure to the X-Factor agent, Gravestone's powers can be enhanced further by absorbing energy, which supercharges his system, increasing his strength and shutting down his higher brain functions.

 Jackhammer

 Jackhammer is a front-line agent whose very fast reflexes enable him to live up to his name.
 Jackhammer was once clocked at two hundred blows per minute in testing.
 With the strength he can bring to bear, this level of impact can generate sympathetic vibrations in structures sufficient to collapse buildings and damage the foundations of bridges, etc.

-He has also got one of the most active healing agents of any supertrooper, which is almost as effective as the Bio-Defence, but simply enables Jackhammer to get up again after any attack.